chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.4
+  - When assigning contigs to their best-matching accessions, prioritize the accession that has the most best matches across all contigs when resolving ties.

 - 4.3.8
   - Increase gsnap and rapsearch2 chunk size by 4x to reduce the number of batch jobs generated
   - Decreased alignment max chunks in flight from 32 to 16 to better balance chunk execution between large and small jobs